This expert is no longer a staff member at The Heritage Foundation.

-Previously he was a Graduate Fellow in The Heritage Foundation’s Center for Health and Welfare Policy, where he focused on identifying and analyzing anti-marriage policies in federal and state welfare policies.
+Previously, he was a Graduate Fellow in The Heritage Foundation’s Center for Health and Welfare Policy, where he focused on identifying anti-marriage policies in federal and state welfare programs and proposing solutions for a pro-marriage, pro-family, and pro-work welfare regime.
 He also worked as an intern for Heritage’s Hermann Center for the Federal Budget, and has worked for Numinar Analytics, an AI-driven data platform for political campaigns.

-Benjamin received his master's degree in the Social Sciences from The University of Chicago, focusing on political theory.
+Benjamin received his MA in Social Science from The University of Chicago, focusing on political theory.
 His work centered around executive authority, lawmaking, and regime change, especially in classical and medieval political thought.
-He has written extensively on the relationship between Christianity and populism in the work of St. Augustine of Hippo and Niccolò Machiavelli.
+His thesis examined the relationship between Christianity and populism in the Roman histories of St. Augustine of Hippo and Niccolò Machiavelli.

-He received his bachelor's degree cum laude in Applied Mathematics and a minor in Government from Harvard University, where he was Chairman of The John Adams Society.
-He hails from just outside Chicago, Illinois, and currently lives in the District of Columbia.
+He received his AB cum laude in Applied Mathematics with a minor in Government from Harvard University, where he was Chairman of The John Adams Society.